Gyeongaa/VT_Graduation_Thesis/README.md

 ### Coswara
-Please download the dataset using below command(It will takes some time):
+Please download the dataset using below command and follow their detail instruction to extract data from compressed files.

 ```
 git clone https://github.com/iiscleap/Coswara-Data.git